Smashman/mod_release_website/README.txt

 Then create an "archives" folder within your new folder and populate it with your release files.

+Ensure you delete the schema files when releasing a new mod.
+These are found in your main folder.

-You can alter the style by modifying main/style.css
+You can alter the style by modifying main/style.css.

 If you want to report a bug or ask for any help, configuring or styling, feel free to add me on Steam. http://steamcommunity.com/profiles/76561198000198761